djvanderlaan/datapackage-old/README.md

   description="Contains a number of example data sets from base R.")
 ```

 This datapackage  does not yet contain any datasets.
-To add data to the
+Data can be added to the
-datapackage the `dpadd_resource` function can be used.
-The minimum amount of
+datapackage with `dpadd_resource`.
+The minimum amount of information
-information `dpadd_resource` expects is a data frame and the datapackage to
+`dpadd_resource` expects is a data frame and the datapackage to which the data
-which the data resource needs to be added.
-Optionally, a name and title can be
+resource needs to be added.
+Optionally, a name and title can be specified.
-specified.

 ```r